kirklong/ThreeBodyBot/README.md

 * Thanks to [Tasos Papastylianou](https://stackoverflow.com/users/4183191/tasos-papastylianou) for his help in [debugging](https://stackoverflow.com/questions/59515953/julia-program-stalls-when-run-from-crontab-scheduler-linux?noredirect=1#comment105234026_59515953) a very tricky error when my program was not running correctly initially when scheduled with cron.

 * Thanks to my research advisor Dr. Daryl Macomb for not answering my questions right away, giving me the free time over winter break to initially create this bot.

+* Thanks to my ASTR 2030 Black Holes student Navan Chauhan for deploying the bot to Colab!

 * Musical selections that accompany animations: